 Feeding in Spring and Autumn

 Pond fish are “cold blooded” and the amount of food needed depends upon their activity, which is closely tied to the water temperature.
-Goldfish and koi become very sluggish below 8-10 degrees C and it is generally best not to feed them when daytime temperatures fall below 10 degrees C or if there is any night-time ice on the pond.
-Feeding at too low a temperature can result in food being uneaten and polluting the water, or worse, being undigested by the fish and causing internal problems.*© www.watergardensolutions.co.uk
+Ideally use a floating/pond thermometer to measure the water temperature; forecast air-temperatures are a second best.
+Goldfish and Koi become very sluggish below 8-10 degrees C and it is generally best not to feed them when daytime temperatures fall below 10 degrees C or if there is any night-time ice on the pond.
+Some other pondfish (e.g. Rudd & Orfe) may start feeding at slightly lower temperatures*.
+Feeding at too low a temperature can result in food being uneaten and polluting the water, or worse, being undigested by the fish and causing internal problems.© www.watergardensolutions.co.uk

 Changes in temperature have a big effect on fish appetites e.g. a drop from 12 C to 10 C may put fish off their food whereas a rise from 8 C to 10 C may encourage them to look for food.
 Keep an eye on forecasts and avoid feeding if colder weather is due.